14 May 2025

 UK Perspective: What’s the public’s role in a Net Zero future?

-Mumin Islam, Head of Innovation at South Staffordshire Water will discuss the UK’s targets and challenges with regards to the public’s role in a Net Zero future, innovation in the water space, and present research and key takeaways on achieving water efficiency in faith and diverse communities garnered from a research project undertaken by South Staffordshire Water and the University of Cambridge.
+Mumin Islam, Head of Innovation at South Staffordshire Water will discuss the UK’s targets and challenges with regards to the public’s role in a Net Zero future, particularly focusing on the role of water efficiency.
+Sharing innovations in the water space, and presenting research and key takeaways on achieving water efficiency in faith and diverse communities delivered in collaboration with a range of partners including the University of Cambridge, faith groups and behaviour change specialists.

 Mumin Islam, Head of Innovation, South Staffordshire Water